 Eyebrows are important.
 They frame your eyes ( the same way a picture frame accentuates a painting) and give your face a natural lift.

-The problem is age we age many of us find our eyebrows get a lighter, a lot thinner, and even turn gray.
+The problem is the age we age; many of us find our eyebrows get a lighter, a lot thinner, and even turn gray.
 Years of waxing, threading and tweezing away those little hairs also make our once full, nicely arched brows lose their shape.

 Disappearing eyebrows are so gradual you barely even notice it happening, but the result is weak, skimpy brows that make our faces look undefined, tired and old.